scalar-labs/scalardb/docs/multi-storage.md

 # Multi-storage in Scalar DB

 Scalar DB transactions can span multiple storages/databases while preserving ACID property with a feature called `multi-storage`.
-This documentation explains this feature that's called `multi-storage`.
+This documentation explains the feature briefly.

 ## How Multi-storage works